Daniel Ponce de León

 Daniel Ponce de León (born July 27, 1980) is a Mexican former professional boxer who competed from 2001 to 2014.
-He was a world champion in two weight classes, having held the WBO super bantamweight title from 2005 and 2008, and the WBC featherweight title from 2012 to 2013.
+He was a world champion in two weight classes, having held the World Boxing Organization (WBO) super bantamweight title from 2005 and 2008, and the World Boxing Council (WBC) featherweight title from 2012 to 2013.
 As an amateur, Ponce de León won a bronze medal in the flyweight division at the 1999 Pan American Games, and was a member of the 2000 Mexican Olympic team in the featherweight division.
 He was trained by Vicente Juárez.

 Early life

 Ponce de León is a Tarahumara Amerindian, raised in the Sierra Madre Occidental mountain range.
 Out of five brothers he was the only one to survive, due to the harsh conditions in his tribal area, the Sierra Madre.

 Amateur career

 Ponce de León was a Mexican National Amateur champion and a bronze medalist at the 1999 Pan American Games.
 He then went on to represent Mexico at the 2000 Summer Olympics, where he was defeated in the first round by Ukraine's Volodymyr Sydorenko.